tuva-health/FHIR_inferno/README.md

 #### General Setup: `[Struct]` Keys in config are columns in output
 For every desired column in the output, add a key in the `[Struct]` section with the name of the desired column.
 The value of any column that should be populated with FHIR data should be the dot notated Json path of the value.

-The FhirConnector will produce a header row for each key in struct, and then add data from each fire object to the output for any columns with valid paths.
+The FhirConnector will produce a header row for each key in struct and then add data from each fire object to the output for any columns with valid paths.
 A key with no path will produce an empty column

 For example, this `[Struct]` section: